Beach Bars and Restaurants on your

 Hog Heaven – Awesome views from this elevated restaurant serving great local food and drinks.
 Adventurous hikers can walk up a road from Leverick Bay Marina or take a short taxi ride there.
 Check them out on their Facebook page in the link.

-Bitter End Yacht Club – (Will open soon!.
-The construction is underway).
-This famous yacht club has so much to offer.
-From hiking, shopping, great restaurants, and water sports rental to a few bars like The Crawl Pub along the pretty walkway that follows the bay around to Biras Creek where there is The Fat Virgin restaurant and bar right on the water serving drinks and good cheeseburgers.
+Bitter End Yacht Club – This famous yacht club has so much to offer.
+From hiking, shopping, great restaurants, and water sports rental to a few bars like The Crawl Pub along the pretty walkway that follows the bay around to Biras Creek.

-Saba Rock – This cute island resort is only accessible by boat and has beautiful gardens to walk along with your specialty drink and rest on a comfortable deck facing the Eustatia Sound.
+Saba Rock – This cute island resort is only accessible by boat.
+Walk in the beautiful gardens to walk along with your specialty drink and rest on a comfortable deck facing the Eustatia Sound.
 Hammocks swing in the trade winds and there is also a small seawater tank where some eels and lobsters hide.
 At happy hour they feed the tarpons and this is a lot of fun for everyone.

 Oil Nut Bay Resort – The stunning setting, impeccable service, and exceptional dining are what make Oil Nut Bay’s Beach Club Restaurant world-class.
-The main building, adorned with three swimming pools and a swim-up bar, just steps away from the pristine white sands of Oil Nut Bay beach.
-Work up an appetite out on the azure waters with our complimentary water-sports equipment or lighthearted beach games before relaxing and indulging in internationally and seasonally inspired cuisine.
+The main building, adorned with three swimming pools and a swim-up bar, is just steps away from the pristine white sands of Oil Nut Bay beach.
+Work up an appetite out on the azure waters with our complimentary water sports equipment or lighthearted beach games before relaxing and indulging in internationally and seasonally inspired cuisine.
+The Oil Nut Bay Marina is a full-service marina offering oceanfront dining, lounging, and boutique shopping.
+Take a dip in the suspended pool or relax in an overwater hammock with your favorite handcrafted cocktail.